J-Mint/Theatre-Booking-System-V2/README.md

 ![image](https://user-images.githubusercontent.com/112823669/218528623-86f57b9c-c6c5-4fd0-bb23-9f53b25016ab.png)

-6) The user is then shown all the seats for the show they clicked on earlier.
+6) After logging in, the user is then shown all the seats for the show they clicked on earlier.
 Seats that are already booked, or that are in someone else's basket, cannot be selected.
+(If the user that logged in was an admin, see step 11)

 ![image](https://user-images.githubusercontent.com/112823669/218529018-84a9caec-614a-4420-95cd-9d353bbb14eb.png)